Pass Along Book

 First of all, a few words of comfort for your next-of-kin that will be reading this.
 If you want your next-of-kin to proof read your book then you might omit this section from the book, saving it in another file for the time being.
 Once everything is proofed then you can consider adding your words of comfort.

-You only need to include the credentials (username and passwords) and full details for the most important things in the book.
-If you're like most people, you probably have many dozens of online credentials.
-Most of them are of secondary importance and don't need to be specifically mentioned in the book.
+You only need to include the credentials (username and passwords) and full details for the more important things in the book -- things that other people need to know.
+If you're like most people, you probably have many dozens of online accounts for random things.
+Most of them would likely be of no importance to your estate.
 But that's only if you have a separate password book or manager.
 If you don't, you need to create one.
+The pass along book is not a password manager!

 Your book might include: